thomas-buechler-ulm/gedmap/README.md

  IO

-	-2fa             , .2fa-file , if given this is used to transform GEDS-positions to FA positions -a fname         , file name of the adijacency file -o               , fname, output will be stored in file fname (default  [2].sam) -oa              , only aligned reads will be reported
+	-2fa             , .2fa-file , if given this is used to transform GEDS-positions to FA positions -2gfa            , .2gfa-file, if given this is used to transform GEDS-positions to GFA-nodes or sequence positions -a fname         , file name of the adijacency file -o               , fname, output will be stored in file fname (default  [2].sam) -oa              , only aligned reads will be reported